Transcarpathia: Part of Czechoslovakia (1920–1938)

 Map of Ruthenians autonomy in Czecho-Slovak state, which was promised in Treaty of Versailles in Article 81 and confirmed in Treaty of St. Germain (Jan Zabiełło 1920).
 Visible cities Csap (Chop), Munkacz (Mukachevo), Beregszász (Berehove), Dolhe (Dovhe), Tiszaújlak (Vylok), Királyháza (Korolevo), Huszt (Khust).

-The Article 53, Treaty of St. Germain (September 10, 1919) granted the Carpathian Ruthenians autonomy, which was later upheld to some extent by the Czechoslovak constitution.
+The Article 53, Treaty of St. Germain (10 September 1919) granted the Carpathian Ruthenians autonomy, which was later upheld to some extent by the Czechoslovak constitution.
 Some rights were, however, withheld by Prague, which justified its actions by claiming that the process was to be a gradual one; and Ruthenians representation in the national sphere was less than that hoped for.
 Carpathian Ruthenia included former Hungarian territories of Ung County, Bereg County, Ugocsa County and Máramaros County.

-After the Paris Peace Conference, Transcarpathia became part of Czechoslovakia.
+After the Paris Peace Conference, Transcarpathia was awarded to Czechoslovakia.
+The Allies had few alternatives: Hungary had lost the war, while Ukraine was seen as politically unviable and Russia was in the midst of a civil war.
 Whether this was widely popular among the mainly peasant population, is debatable; clearly, however, what mattered most to Ruthenians was not which country they would join, but that they be granted autonomy within it.
 After their experience of Magyarization, few Carpathian Rusyns were eager to remain under Hungarian rule, and they desired to ensure self-determination.
 According to the Czechoslovak Constitution of 1920, the former region of the Kingdom of Hungary, Ruthenian Land (Ruszka Krajna), was officially renamed to Subcarpathian Ruthenia (Podkarpatská Rus).

 In 1920, the area was used as a conduit for arms and ammunition for the anti-Soviet Poles fighting in the Polish-Soviet War directly to the north, while local Communists sabotaged the trains and tried to help the Soviet side.
 During and after the war many Ukrainian nationalists in East Galicia who opposed both Polish and Soviet rule fled to Carpathian Ruthenia.

-Gregory Žatkovich was appointed governor of the province by Masaryk on April 20, 1920, and resigned almost a year later, on April 17, 1921, to return to his law practice in Pittsburgh, Pennsylvania, US.
+Gregory Žatkovich was appointed governor of the province by Masaryk on 20 April 1920, and resigned almost a year later, on 17 April 1921, to return to his law practice in Pittsburgh, Pennsylvania, US.
 The reason for his resignation was dissatisfaction with the borders with Slovakia.
 His tenure is a historical anomaly as the only American citizen ever acting as governor of a province that later became a part of the USSR.